-By bolstering our environmental management, we have made decisive progress, taking major steps towards eco-efficiency, especially in the use of natural and cultural resources.
-This commitment is set forth in the Integrated Workplace Safety and Health, Environmental Protection, and Quality Policy of our business units, backed by the CEOs who ensure their continuous compliance and updating.
+By bolstering our environmental management, we have made decisive progress, taking major steps toward eco-efficiency, especially in the use of natural and cultural resources.
+This commitment is set forth in the Comprehensive Workplace Health and Safety,

+Environmental Protection, and Quality Policy of our business units, backed by the CEOs who ensure their continuous compliance and updating.